 In the event of early resignation or termination, eligible unused PTO balances will be paid out automatically in the final paycheck.

 Requesting PTO

-All PTO time must be scheduled at least two weeks in advance, except in cases of emergency, and must be approved by the manager.
+All PTO time must be scheduled at least two weeks in advance, except in cases of emergency, and must be approved by the Manager of Operations.